1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Soft, moist foods like pureed fruits, yogurts, applesauce, and thickened liquids are generally easier and safer to swallow.
+The soft, moist drinks, such as pureed fruits, yogurts, applesauce, and thickened liquids will prove to be simpler and harmless to swallow.

 Related Blogs